 In summary, CME asserts no increase to existing cost structures, nor unnecessary regulatory red tape left unresolved through recovery-focused reforms.
 Maintaining stability and certainty in both the cost and regulatory regime will help strengthen the economy while ensuring the sector can capitalise on current and future upswings in commodity prices.
-If you have questions on the matters raised in this submission, please contact Rob Carruthers, Director - Policy and Advocacy, on 0415 979 310 or at R.Carruthers@cmewa.com.
+If you have questions on the matters raised in this submission, please contact Rob Carruthers, Director - Policy and Advocacy.